 Amazingly, there is no federal U.S. law that specifically oversees or regulates these facilities.
 Authority over private hunting activities is left to state wildlife agencies, and because they most often take place on private property, requirements and restrictions are loose and vague.
 There are no bag limits on the number of kills allowed, and the hunters are not required to carry hunting licenses or prove that they have experience with firearms.

-Canned hunting is becoming more and more popular in South Africa.
-Trophy hunters from around the world flock there to kill numerous threatened and endangered species, the lion being the most popular.
 Working hand-in-hand with the canned hunting industry is an associated business marketed to families and children: cub-petting.
 Cub-petting offers tourists the opportunity to interact intimately with lion cubs.
 Tourists and volunteers pay handsomely to pet and feed the cubs, not realizing they are the product of multi-million dollar lion-breeding farms that supply lions to the canned hunting ranches.
 The very cubs the tourists feed and pet will eventually end up dead at the hands of a trophy hunter on a canned hunting ranch.
 At the breeding farms, the cubs are taken from their mothers a few hours after birth (the mothers are scared away from the cubs with a screeching loud horn) and within days are placed into the hands of starry-eyes tourists at a cub-petting parks.

 Canned hunting facilities are an integral part of the worldwide trophy hunting industry because they offer the experience of killing an exotic animal at a fraction of the price that would be necessary to kill one on a safari expedition.